microsoft/python-package-template/README.md

 The pyproject.toml file contains configurations for Tox, such as which environments to test and which commands to run.
 By using Tox, you can automate the testing and building process, making it easier to ensure that your package works in a wide range of environments.

 ### Development
-#### GitHub Codespace
+#### Codespaces
-GitHub Codespaces is a cloud-based tool that provides you with a fully functional development environment that you can access from anywhere.
-With Codespaces, you can develop, test, and deploy your code without having to install any software on your local machine.
+GitHub Codespaces is a cloud-based tool that provides a fully functional development environment that you can access from anywhere.
+To get started, you can create a Codespace from a template repository and explore some of the essential features available to you within the Codespace.

-To get started, you can create a Codespace from a template repository and explore some of the essential features available to you within the codespace.
-You will work in the browser version of Visual Studio Code, which is initially the default editor for GitHub Codespaces.
-After trying out this quickstart, you can use Codespaces in other editors, and you can change the default editor.
+You'll work in the browser version of Visual Studio Code, which is initially the default editor for GitHub Codespaces.
+After creating your Codespace, you may prefer to work in the desktop version of Visual Studio Code instead of the browser version.
+To do this, you can go to your GitHub account settings, click on "Codespaces," and then select "Default editor" under the "Advanced" section.
+From here, you can choose to set your default editor to the desktop version of Visual Studio Code.

-The guide provides a detailed walkthrough of creating your Codespace, connecting to a forwarded port to view your running application, publishing your Codespace to a new repository, and personalizing your setup with extensions.
-It also explains how to stage, commit, and push your changes using the integrated terminal or the source view.
+Once you have set your default editor, you can connect to your Codespace from within the desktop version of Visual Studio Code.
+Simply click on the "Connect to a Codespace" button in the bottom-left corner of the window and select your Codespace from the list of available options.
+After creating your Codespace, you can use it to develop, test, and deploy your code without having to install any software on your local machine.

 In addition to these features, you can enable Settings Sync to synchronize extensions and other settings across devices and instances of VS Code.
 Whether Settings Sync is enabled by default in a Codespace depends on your existing settings and on whether you open the Codespace in the browser or in the VS Code desktop application.

-#### VS Code Devcontainer
+#### Devcontainer
 Dev Containers in Visual Studio Code allows you to use a Docker container as a complete development environment, opening any folder or repository inside a container and taking advantage of all of VS Code's features.
 A devcontainer.json file in your project describes how VS Code should access or create a development container with a well-defined tool and runtime stack.
 You can use an image as a starting point for your devcontainer.json.
 An image is like a mini-disk drive with various tools and an operating system pre-installed.
 You can pull images from a container registry, which is a collection of repositories that store images.

 To create a dev container in VS Code, you need to create a devcontainer.json file, which describes how VS Code should start the container and what to do after it connects.
 You can make and persist changes to the dev container, such as installation of new software, through use of a Dockerfile.
 Additional dev container configuration is also possible, including installing additional tools, automatically installing extensions, forwarding or publishing additional ports, setting runtime arguments, reusing or extending your existing Docker Compose setup, and adding more advanced container configuration.